-I comment on stories about building businesses, technical computer assistance, video content marketing, entrepreneurship, photography, and many other topics by simply offering an educated opinion or some tips that other readers might use to get ahead, be successful or avoid frustration.
+I comment on stories about building businesses, technical computer assistance, video content marketing, entrepreneurship, photography, and many other topics by merely offering an educated opinion or some tips that other readers might use to get ahead, be successful or avoid frustration.
 If you are ADDING VALUE to the conversation, users WILL follow you back to your business page to learn more.

 Don’t disappoint them when they get to your Facebook page.
-Fresh, smart content related to your freelance services or specialty area in a ratio of about 9 posts to every 1 self promotional post works best.
-Use a lot of image-based content because it drives the highest amount of engagement (likes, shares and comments).
-If the page looks like a ghost town the user will probably bounce right away… they are Facebook users and, right or wrong, have been conditioned to equate fresh content and activity as a sign of trustworthiness and competence.
+Fresh, smart content related to your freelance services or specialty area in a ratio of about nine posts to every one self-promotional post works best.
+Use a lot of image-based content because it drives the highest amount of engagement (likes, shares, and comments).
+If the page looks like a ghost town, the user will probably bounce right away.
+Facebook users have been conditioned to equate fresh content and activity as a sign of trustworthiness and competence.

 Where business owners REALLY and TRULY muck up using Facebook as an effective advertising medium is a hard sell, too much self promotion and worse… self-aggrandizement!
 It’s sad really.

 If you are using social media marketing correctly to promote your freelance services, then not only are you being overly helpful by being actively engaged on these pages, but you are building brand recognition through repetition and goodwill and, best of all, you are also getting the attention of the news director, reporters, etc. who will reach out to you as a source to include in their stories.
 You cannot beat FREE PRESS to drive traffic to your website and get the phone ringing for your services.